tslocke/hobocookbook/manual/lifecycles.markdown

  - `:available_to` -- Specifies who is allowed access to the transition.
 This check is in addition to the precondition (`:if` or
    `:unless`).
 There are a variety of ways to provide the `:available_to` option, discussed later on.

 The block given to `transition` provides a callback which will be called after the record has been updated.
 You can give a block with a single argument, in which case it will be passed the record, or with no arguments in which case it will be `instance_eval`'d on the record.

+Each transition becomes a method on the lifecycle object (with `!` appended).
+The first parameter to the method is the user and the second optional parameter is a hash of the params defined in :params.

+An example call:

+    bar.lifecycle.foo!(user, :baz => "bat" )

 ### Repeated transition names